tmonks/100-days-of-code/r2-log.md

 R2/D44
 Refactored my #MongoDB code for retrieving a random conversation starter using countDocuments and skip.
 Turned out to be a lot harder than I thought to retrieve a random document!
 Now it's on to the front-end.
 Hoping I still remember React! 😅
 \#100DaysOfCode

+### Day 45
+R2/D45
+Started on the frontend of my conversation starter app.
+Set up reactstrap and the navbar components.
+I really loved all the backend projects, but I'm also excited to get back into React again.
+It's even cooler now that I'll be connecting to my own API 😀
+\#100DaysOfCode